jestjs/jest/website/versioned_docs/version-27.x/Troubleshooting.md

 yarn test --maxWorkers=4
 ```

-## `coveragePathIgnorePatterns` seems to not have any effect.
+## Negated glob patterns in the `collectCoverageFrom` list seem to not have any effect.

 Make sure you are not using the `babel-plugin-istanbul` plugin.
 Jest wraps Istanbul, and therefore also tells Istanbul what files to instrument with coverage collection.
-When using `babel-plugin-istanbul`, every file that is processed by Babel will have coverage collection code, hence it is not being ignored by `coveragePathIgnorePatterns`.
+When using `babel-plugin-istanbul`, every file that is processed by Babel will have coverage collection code, hence it is not being ignored by the negated glob patterns in the `collectCoverageFrom` list.

 ## Defining Tests